-The GDPR was introduced on 25 May 2018 and many of our corporate and commercial clients have asked us for informal advice on how to comply.
-In this guide our expert data protection solicitors provide further GDPR compliance information about B2B and B2C contracts, processes, and sales and marketing.
+Since GDPR was introduced on 25 May 2018, many of our corporate and commercial clients have asked us for informal advice on how to comply.
+In this guide we discuss how compliance with GDPR relates to your B2B and B2C contracts, internal processes, and sales and marketing activity.

 - What is personal data?